eacton/CAGEF/Lesson_5/Lesson_5.md

 ##Multiple linear regression

 Multiple continuous variables are included to predict the outcome.
+Our question can now be: is there a statistically significant relationship between mean serum cholestorl and BMI after adjusting for other predictors (ie. age) in the model?

+***

 ###Adding covariates that are powers of a variable (polynomial regression)

-***
+When we talk about 'linear' what we are interested in is the linear function of the _parameters_ and not the independent variables.
+In the example below, the parameters a, b1, and b2 are linear even though we have the independent variable has a quadratic component, x^2.

 _Expression:_

 \begin{equation*}
 Y \verb|~| Normal(a + b_1x + b_2x^2, {\sigma^2})
 \end{equation*}

+If we were to write this in R, again our intercept and coefficients are implicit.
+To write the quadratic term we us the function `I` which just means 'asis'.

 _R code:_

 lm(y ~ x + I(x^2))

-where I = "asis"

-You might think - wait that isn't linear, but what we are actually interested in is the linear function of the _parameters_ (a,b,c) and not the independent variables (x, x^2).

-The following equation is non-linear with respect to the parameter b.
+The following equation is non-linear with respect to the parameter b, and is not a model for linear regression.

 \begin{equation*}
 Y \verb|~|  Normal(ax^b, {\sigma^2})